-Born and raised in Yakima, Colleen Smith’s favorite memories from childhood all revolve around playing outside with her brothers.
-Now, with children of her own, she is passionate about getting every child around our valley in the outdoors as much as possible.
+Born and raised in Yakima, Colleen’s favorite memories from childhood revolve around playing outside with her brothers.
+Now, with three children of her own, she is passionate about getting every child around the valley in the outdoors as much as possible.

 In 2007 Colleen graduated from the University of Montana with a B.A. in Biology.
 Post college, she became a guide for Missoula Outdoor Learning Adventures.
-It was here that she discovered her love for getting kids outside and immersed in nature.
+It was here that she discovered her love for getting kids outside, learning in nature.
 Not only were the kids in the programs experiencing big adventures, but gaining confidence, developing relationships, and learning life-skills.

 This love for teaching inspired her to enroll and complete a residency-based Master in Teaching degree program.
-She taught 2nd grade, 3rd grade, and 5th grade math and science at public elementary schools around the Yakima Valley.
-In the fall of 2017, after taking some time off from teaching to stay home with kids, she graduated from Cedarsong Nature School’s Forest Kindergarten Teacher certification program.
+Post graduation, she taught 2nd grade, 3rd grade, and 5th grade math and science at public elementary schools around the Yakima Valley.
+In the fall of 2017, she graduated from Cedarsong Nature School’s Forest Kindergarten Teacher certification program.

-Colleen lives in Yakima with her husband Patrick, daughter Caroline (9), son Luke (3), and dog Barley.
-Outside of Sol Shine, Colleen can be found teaching yoga around town, reading the latest book club read, SUPing the Yakima River, or skiing at White Pass.
+Colleen lives in Yakima with her husband Patrick, daughter Caroline (12), son Luke (7), daughter Keira (3),dog Barley, and cat Hairy Pawter.
+Outside of Sol Shine, Colleen can be found adventuring with her kids, reading the latest book club read, SUPing the Yakima River, or skiing at White Pass.

 Hello friends, I have been an early childhood educator since 2004.
 My journey began as a Montessori teacher for Children’s Hospital in Seattle.
 After lots of traveling and working as a homeschool teacher, I settled in Bellingham.
 It was my great honor to work at an incredible preschool there which encompassed multiple schooling philosophies.
 I spent ten years there, most of which was in the role of campus director.